sovereignlord.ca

 Later we bought a small 16 ft Sunfish and sailed around the Bedford Basin in Nova Scotia.
 On a warm Saturday afternoon, with a soft breeze, we could drive in and out of the little coves the way one would drive a car, but if the wind was up and the white caps were frothing, then I had to rehearse in my mind what way to turn the tiller, before I actually did it.

 One day, during a high wind, I heard a voice yelling at me, “Veer Off!
 Veer Off!”.
 It was coming from a man onboard a much larger @ 30 ft boat, who wanted me to turn starboard to get out of his way, because his team was in the middle of a mens race around the harbour.
 It was a total surprise and I didn't know they were there until they were alongside.
 I didn’t move the tiller one way or the other which annoyed the man who was yelling at me, but he should have been thankful, because I was just making sure I didn’t run into them.
 Besides, I was quickly nearing the rocks and needed to stay on the same heading.
 I also knew enough that I had the right of way, not that it mattered to them.
-Many people who are in the heat of a race would rather crash then give in.
+Many people who are in the heat of a race would rather crash than give in.
 In a few seconds when I turned to see if they were still there, the fuss was over and they were long gone in the other direction.

 I have always thought that sailing was a metaphor for the Christian life, in that “seeing” the wind and knowing our rights in the natural world is akin to seeing God and knowing God’s ways in the supernatural, both examples being absolutely crucial to the success of moving forward.
 Great teams of sailors with millions of dollars and some the world’s best engineers, invest each year into sailing races just for the fun and athletic competition, and so too we need to invest in our life with God.